UCSolarCarTeam/Epsilon-Onboard-Media-Control/README.md

 2. Obtaining Access Keys
 To directly download from the aws bucket, you will need to obtain the Access Key ID and the Secret Access Key.

-3. Downloading all songs
-With the access keys, you can now run `./DownloadSongs.sh -a` and inputting the access keys into the appropriate places.
+3. Configure the AWS CLI
+run: `aws configure` in the terminal to configure the profile for AWS.
+Input the access keys obtained.
 The region name is `us-west-2`.

+4. Downloading all songs
+You can now run `./DownloadSongs.sh -a` to download all songs hosted on the AWS bucket.